JaeWong91/MyMovie/README.md

     - I would like to add a movie to the database.
     - I would like to edit an existing movie such as the title, year of release, genre, director, cast and image.
-    - I would like to delete or edit an existing review written by other users, in case the contents are inappropriate.
+    - I would like to delete or edit an existing review written by all users, in case the contents are inappropriate.

 ## Design
 ### Colour Scheme